 A software bill of materials is a formal record containing the details and supply chain relationships of the various components used in building a software application, including all open source and third-party dependencies.
 Think of it as a list of ingredients in your software.

-This “list” offers much-needed transparency, and helps organizations properly assess and identify supply chain risk, which is precisely why they’ve become industry standard for software suppliers to produce and share with companies they’re selling to.
+This “list” offers much-needed transparency and helps organizations properly assess and identify supply chain risk, which is precisely why it’s become industry standard for software suppliers to produce and share with the companies they’re selling to.

 SCA plays a crucial role in creating SBOMs by providing the necessary data and insights required to accurately document the software components used within an application.
 SBOMs, in turn, help companies improve software security and compliance, just two of the benefits of SCA.